Above Suspicion (Law & Order: Special Victims Unit)

 "Above Suspicion" is the second episode of the fourteenth season of the police procedural television series Law & Order: Special Victims Unit and the 297th overall episode.
 It originally aired on NBC in the United States on September 26, 2012, after the episode "Lost Reputation".
 In the episode, continuing after the previous one, the case against Captain Cragen (Dann Florek) sets in motion after he is arrested for the murder of escort Carissa Gibson (Pippa Black); meanwhile, Detective Olivia Benson (Mariska Hargitay) has to keep her partner calm, deal with Detective Brian Cassidy's (Dean Winters) shooting, and prove to ADA Foster (Paget Brewster) that Cragen was being set up.

-The episode was written by show runner/executive producer Warren Leight and Julie Martin and was directed by Michael Slovis.
+The episode was written by showrunner/executive producer Warren Leight and Julie Martin and was directed by Michael Slovis.
 The episode is the third part of the storyline from "Rhodium Nights" and "Lost Reputation".

 "Above Suspicion" earned generally positive reviews, critics praising the continuation of the storyline, with Paget Brewster's and Adam Baldwin's guest appearances, as well as praising stars Mariska Hargitay and Danny Pino.
 According to the Nielsen ratings, the episode's original broadcast with "Lost Reputation" preceding was watched by an average of 7.19 million total viewers and received a 2.1/6% share in the 18–49 age demographic, up slightly from the season thirteen finale.